Eleonora Catharina Mautner von Markhof / 14.1.1842 – 6.2.1937

 In 1872, together with his brother-in-law Georg Heinrich, he expanded his company for the production of pressed yeast and spirits to include a malt factory, which operated under the name “Waechter & Mautner”.

-Eleonora gave Otto three children.
-The famous chamber singer and opera director Eberhard Wächter (1929 – 1992) came from this dynasty and the daughter of Georg I. and Otto’s son were the great-grandparents of the Viennese actor, director and artistic director Alexander Wächter.
+Eleonora and Otto had three children.
+The famous chamber singer and opera director Eberhard Wächter (1929 – 1992) came from this dynasty and Maria, a daughter of Georg I and Otto’s son Rudolf were the great-grandparents of the Viennese actor, director and artistic director Alexander Wächter.